DreanorFFXIV/cactbot-questTTS/README.md

 # Chat TTS

 This plugin reads the NPC chat and reads it back to you through google translate.
+The text will only be read after the speach bubble has been closed due to how the text appears in the chat.

 ### Install
 1. Place the folder chatTTS in cactbot/ui